- Committee of Academic Sponsors

-- Visits by MSRI Members
+- Visits by SLMath Members

 - Additional Benefits

-- Becoming an Academic Sponsor
+- How to Become an Academic Sponsor

-MSRI's academic sponsors provide an interface between MSRI and the mathematical community.
-The Academic Sponsors participate in MSRI governance and take part (at MSRI's expense) in a general meeting with the other sponsors and trustees each year for this purpose.
-MSRI helps support visits by members to sponsoring institutions.
+SLMath academic sponsors provide an interface between SLMath and the mathematical community.
+The Academic Sponsors participate in Institute governance and take part (at SLMath's expense) in a general meeting with the other sponsors and trustees each year for this purpose.
+SLMath helps support visits by members to sponsoring institutions.
 Sponsors are offered some financial backing of conferences at sponsoring institutions.

-In addition to the original academic sponsorship ("Full-level") two more levels ("Mid-level" and "Entry-level") were introduced to broaden the community of sponsoring institutions and to allow small and medium sized institutions to participate in MSRI's activities and governance.
-Eligibility to a certain level depends on the size of the institution's graduate program and it affects the number of students that can be sent to the MSRI summer schools:
+In addition to the original academic sponsorship ("Full-level") two more levels ("Mid-level" and "Entry-level") were introduced to broaden the community of sponsoring institutions and to allow small and medium sized institutions to participate in SLMath's activities and governance.
+Eligibility to a certain level depends on the size of the institution's graduate program and it affects the number of students that can be sent to the SLMath summer schools:

 |Multi-tier Dues Structure||Size of Graduate Program||Dues Type||Dues||Summer Graduate Schools Quota*|

-|Mid-level Sponsorship||Less than 25 Graduate Students||Half||$2,136||1 + 1|
+|Mid-level Sponsorship||Less than 25 graduate students||Half||$2,579||1 + 2|

 Summer Graduate Schools

-Visits by MSRI Members
+Visits by SLMath Members

 - Academic Sponsors receive free subscriptions to the MSRI Book Series.

-Becoming an Academic Sponsor
+How to Become an Academic Sponsor of SLMath

-For the academic year 2013-14, the cost of Full-level Academic Sponsorship is $4211 USD/year.
-(For Mid and Entry-Level fees, please refer to the table above).
+For the academic year 2023-24, the cost of Full-level Academic Sponsorship is $5,158 USD/year.
+(For Mid and Entry-Level fees, please refer to the table at the top of this page.)
 This fee is modest compared to the benefits of sponsorship and compared to our annual operating budget.
-However, the fund generated by sponsors' fees is critical in preserving ownership of MSRI by the mathematical community and in helping MSRI to maintain flexibility, stability, and independence.
-The fee is increased annually by the CPI.
+However, the fund generated by sponsors' fees is critical in preserving ownership of SLMath by the mathematical community and in helping the Institute to maintain flexibility, stability, and independence.
+The fee is increased annually by the Consumer Price Index (CPI).

-Upon acceptance by the Chair of the Board of Trustees and the Director of MSRI, the organization becomes an academic sponsor and will be invoiced for that year’s dues.
+Upon acceptance by the Chair of the Board of Trustees and the Director of SLMath, the organization becomes an academic sponsor and will be invoiced for that year’s dues.
 Further questions and inquiries are welcome, and we will be happy to send additional material on current and forthcoming programs.